jobindjohn/vivaplus_v0.2/docs/model-doc/60-pelvis.md

 - [ ] simulated Ito experiments and recalibrate hip joint stiffness if needed

-#### Modelling of sacroilliac joint
+#### Modelling of sacroiliac joint

-To model the stiffness of the sacroiliac join, a part consisting of one layer solid elements is created between the sacrum and the ilium.
+To model the stiffness of the sacroiliac joint, a part consisting of one layer solid elements is created between the sacrum and the ilium.

 The material parameters are chosen based on [@Miller1987].
 Data is based on 7 males and one female aged between 59 and 74 years.